ciniglio/acmq/README.md

 -u "This long string"` will send the command `"PUSH This long string"` to the server via the client's socket.

+## Notes about the protocol

+### Definition

+Defintion of the protocol happens in the router, and the client must adhere to it.
+The server will append a `NULL` to the end of the recieved buffer, so string operations on that buffer should be generally safe.

+### MQ Protocol

+The protocol that the message queue adheres to has statements that are delimited by newlines (`\n`).
+This means that input with newlines will be interpreted incorrectly, and information after the newline is likely to be lost.
+For this reason, it's recommended that you use JSON to encode and decode the messages.

+#### Push

+The push command takes the form "`PUSH $body`". `$body` will then be added to the queue.

+#### Pop

+The pop command takes the form "`POP`" with no arguments.
+The server will then return the message at the front of the queue.

+## Persistence

+There is a persistence layer that each structure is responsible for.
+The message queue structure implements this and serializes the queue to disk after each transaction.
+Upon starting the program, we will attempt to deserialize the queue from disk if possible.

+### `Persistence.c`

+This file has helper functions that make it easy to read and write from disk.
+Each structure should have methods to serialize and deserialize the structure to and from a `char *` buffer, respectively.

+For an example usage, see `mq_persist.c`.

 #### Credits

 credits to **@itairos** for inspiring me to be asynchronous.